-How to do your eyebrows at home
+How to groom eyebrows at home

-Maybe that's why brow bars - salons where an expert will tweeze you into shape, keeping with the hottest trends of the day - are so popular.
+Maybe that's why brow bars - salons where an expert will tweeze eyebrows into shape, keeping with the hottest trends of the day - are so popular.
 But not everyone has the time (or the budget) to be waxed, tweezed and penciled every time they need it.

 En este artículo: